readbeyond/aeneas/docs/source/clitutorial.rst

    setting each boundary between adjacent fragments to the middle of the nonspeech interval, using the :data:`~aeneas.adjustboundaryalgorithm.AdjustBoundaryAlgorithm.PERCENT` algorithm with value ``50`` (i.e., ``50%``)
-#. ``--example-rates``: adjust the output sync map, trying to ensure that no fragment has
+#. ``--example-rate``: adjust the output sync map, trying to ensure that no fragment has
    a rate of more than ``14`` character/s, using the :data:`~aeneas.adjustboundaryalgorithm.AdjustBoundaryAlgorithm.RATE` algorithm
 #. ``--example-sd``: detect the audio head/tail, each at most ``10.000`` seconds long